SolraBizna/a1mega/README.md

 This is my "Aleph One Mega Script".
 It consists of multiple sub-scripts, designed to play nicely together.
-Install by copying the `A1mega Scripts` directory to your Aleph One data folder.
+Install by copying or symlinking the `A1mega Scripts` directory to your Aleph One data folder.
 You choose which sub-scripts to enable by choosing the appropriate composite script from that directory.
-For example, to enable only the `aw` and `shld` scripts, you would choose `a1mega.aw+shld.lua` as your netscript or solo script.
+For example, to enable only the `aw` and `shld` scripts, you would choose `aw+shld.lua` as your netscript or solo script.

 Other than `hardcore`, these scripts are ancient.
 While I've done a lot of solo and netplay with every one of them, most of that play was more than a decade ago.
 Caveat player.